Barra brava: History

 These barras became a traditional part of the Argentine football crowds and evolved until each team had a main one, which in the 1950s began to be considered by club directors as a fundamental part of the fanbase due to their ability to intimidate and repel or respond to attacks from rival fans, especially in away matches.
-That's how in some occasions they started to receive tickets or paid rides to the stadiums.
+That's how in some occasions they started to receive some tickets or even paid rides to the stadiums.
 Argentine journalist Amílcar Romero stated that, before the appearance of such groups, when a team played away, they were intimidated by home fans.
 Barras bravas were a response to this pressure, so each club started to have its own one, partially financed by the club leadership.
-Access to benefits (as tickets and travel) was controlled by group's leaders, and to gain prestige, a member had to be violent.
+Access to benefits (as tickets) was controlled by group's leaders, and to gain prestige, a member had to be violent.

-In Argentine football it was customary that, if you played away, they put pressure on you inexorably.
-Although it was not about barras bravas as we know them today.
-Home fans put pressure on you, and the police, if they weren't looking the other way, put pressure on you too.
-That had to be compensated with a theory that in the next decade (the 1950s) was rife: to every operating group with a "mystical" ability to produce violence, the only way to counter it is with another minority group, with as much or more "mystique" to produce violence.
+In Argentine football, it was well established that if you played as the visiting team, you were inexorably in a tight spot.
+Although they were not barras bravas as we know them today, local fans would pressure you, and the police, when not looking the other way, would pressure you as well.
+That had to be offset by a doctrine that in the next decade [the 1950s] became common currency: the only means by which to neutralize any effectual group with a reputation and capacity for violence, is with another, closer-knit group with as great, or greater, reputation for violence.